IBM-Cloud/docs/services/blockchain/ibmblockchain_overview.md

 **Transactor**: A network participant connected to the blockchain through a node, that issues transactions from the client side by leveraging an SDK or API.

 **Transaction**: A request by a transactor to the blockchain to execute a function on the ledger.
-Transactions types include deploy/invoke/query and are implemented through the chaincode functions set forth in the fabric's API contract.  <!---Chaincode implements the functions set forth in the fabric's API contract.  --->
+Transaction types include deploy/invoke/query and are implemented through the chaincode functions set forth in the fabric's API contract.  <!---Chaincode implements the functions set forth in the fabric's API contract.  --->

 **Ledger**: A sequence of cryptographically-linked blocks, containing transactions and the current world state.
 In addition to data from previous transactions, the ledger (blockchain) also contains the data for currently-running chaincode applications.